-In other words, Reiki treatment is balancing to the entire human system.
-This is important, because imbalance and suffering occur on any and all levels–body, mind, and spirit.
+Reiki treatment is balancing to your entire system.
+That’s important, because imbalance and suffering occur on any and all levels—body, mind, and spirit—and conventional medicine alone doesn’t help equally in all those areas.

 Reiki is balancing